imdeep2905/Neural-Network-Sandbox/README.md

 # How to run
 While there is no executable available you can try Neural Network Sandbox with source code.

+Before running Make Sure you have graphviz installed on your PC.
+Also make sure you have graphviz in environment variables.See #1 For More info on this.
   1. Clone this repo.
   2. Fulfill ```requirements.txt``` (```pip install -r requirements.txt```).
   3. Run with command ```python main.py```.